MovieLabs/mddf/mddf-lib/doc/developers/FAQ.md

 Step 2: update the constants and enums in `com.movielabs.mddf.MddfContext`

-Step 3: if the new version is backwards compatible with a previous version's _vocab_ file, the linkage needs to specified in `XmiIngester.getVocabResource()`. `XmiIngester` also needs to be updated to link the _primary_ mddf standards (i.e., Avails, Manifest, and MEC) to the correct version of the Common Metadata standard (see `setManifestVersion()`, `setAvailVersion()`, etc).
+Step 3:  `MddfContext` also needs to be updated to link the _primary_ mddf standards (i.e., Avails, Manifest, and MEC) to the correct version of the Common Metadata standard (see `getReferencedXsdVersions()`).

+Step 4: if the new version is backwards compatible with a previous version's _vocab_ file, the linkage needs to specified in `XmiIngester.getVocabResource()`.

 Note that adding support for a new version of the Avails XLSX format requires a different set of steps (see below)